Upcoming Events and Free Programs at the Thousand Oaks and Newbury Park Branch Libraries

 Books for Buttons, Boba, or Burgers

-Come to the Library and pick up a “Books for Buttons, Boba, or Burgers” form.
-Finish reading a book with more than 200 pages, submit to get a pin button, and enter for a chance at a Boba or Burger gift card.
+Visit the Library and pick up a “Books for Buttons, Boba, or Burgers” form.
+Finish reading a book with more than 200 pages, submit to get a pin button, and enter for a chance for a boba or burger gift card.
 Read more books for more chances to win.
 For ages 11-18.

 ADULTS